 His stature is also a weakness.
 What is his position?
 We’ve asked ourselves this very question quite often as we don’t know where exactly he’d fit at the next level.
 He has solid ball handling skills, but not of the caliber of a go to point forward.
 And his playmaking ability isn’t something to write home about.
 This leaves us with the thought that he’s a 3, but him being 6’5 makes us hesitate to say that definitively.

-This is a huge season for Cumberland that will go a long way in determining his potential NBA future.
-With Jacob Evans and Gary Clark gone, he is now the go-to guy at Cincinnati and will carry a much bigger load offensively than he did in his first two seasons.
+Jacob Evans and Gary Clark are gone, and he is now the go-to guy at Cincinnati and has had to carry a much bigger load offensively than he did in his first two seasons.
 In our first view of his expanded role, Cumberland struggled early but finished very strong late in the loss to Ohio State.
 In that game, he spent the majority of the first half on the bench after picking up two quick fouls.
 He came out in the second half anxious to make some plays, and this resulted in a couple of forced shots and turnovers.
 However, once he finally hit a jumper off of a curl screen and got a transition layup, he settled down and played much smarter and with more efficiency.
 He hit some big shots down the stretch and has continued to show us that he wants to be the guy with the ball at the end of games.
 There is no question he still needs to show scouts and us more on the offensive end this season, but his ability to shake off his rough start and play well and with confidence down the stretch is a good sign going forward.
 Cumberland is an intriguing prospect who can play his way into the draft if he’s able to clean up his decision making and shoot the ball with more consistency this season.